“21. Selected Church Policies and Guidelines,” Handbook 2: Administering the Church (2019)

 Abuse is the mistreatment or neglect of others (such as a child or spouse, the elderly, or the disabled) in a way that causes physical, emotional, or sexual harm.
 The Church’s position is that abuse cannot be tolerated in any form.
 Those who abuse their spouses, children, other family members, or anyone else violate the laws of God and man.
 Members who have abused others are subject to Church discipline.

 All members, especially parents and leaders, are encouraged to be alert and diligent and do all they can to protect children and others against abuse.
+To this end, all adults who work with children or youth are to complete children and youth protection training (protectingchildren.ChurchofJesusChrist.org) within one month of being sustained and every three years thereafter.
 If leaders or teachers become aware of instances of abuse, they should counsel with the bishop.

 Church leaders and members should fulfill all legal obligations to report abuse to civil authorities.
 In some locations, leaders and teachers who work with children and youth are considered “mandated reporters” and must report abuse to legal authorities.
 Similarly, in many locations, any person who learns of abuse is required to report it to legal authorities.